yorknouse/docs/pages/08-accounts.md

 layout: page
 ---

-Editors are given Google Apps accounts and WordPress accounts.
+Editors are given Google Apps accounts, and need adding in to the backend of the site (edit.nouse.co.uk)
-Editors can also create unprivileged WordPress accounts for contributing writers, so that their names can appear on their articles on the website.

-The process is a bit tedious.
-We introduce more automation, but [haven't bothered yet](http://xkcd.com/1205/).
-It helps if the workload is split between several people.

 ## Google Apps